wattsteve/pyspark-tutorial/README.md

 1. From the server you designated to be the Anaconda Cluster Master, copy its private SSH Key to your client to  ~/.conda/clusters.d/rhs-spark.key and set the permissions on it to chmod 600.
 2. From the client, create the Cluster YAML file for your intended Spark Cluster that conda cluster will be managing:

-- The head IP below is the Anaconda Cluster Master we designated and private_key value is its private that we copied onto the client
+- The head IP below is the Anaconda Cluster Master we designated and private_key value is its private key that we copied onto the client
 - The compute IP is the other node in the GlusterFS cluster
 - The name of the file and the name of the cluster (rhs-spark) must match
 - Ignore the simple_aws provider